Hamburger

 • Any modification to the articles of association of the company.

-Required to hold a meeting of shareholders at least once a year to vote on the approval of the annual accounts, the allocation of the results and to (re)appoint the director(s) and grant release to the director(s) and the statutory auditor.
+It is required to hold a meeting of shareholders at least once a year to vote on the approval of the annual accounts, the allocation of the results and to (re)appoint the director(s) if their mandate(s) expire(s) on the annual shareholders’ meeting and grant release to the director(s) and the statutory auditor.

-After the annual meeting of shareholders has been held, the annual accounts (printed on a prescribed form or in electronic version), the annual report of the board of directors/sole director to the shareholders and the auditor's report must be filed with the Belgian National Bank within 1 month after the approval of the annual accounts by the annual shareholders' meeting and in no event later than 7 months after the closing of the financial year.
+After the annual meeting of shareholders has been held, the annual accounts (printed on a prescribed form or in electronic version), the annual report of the management body/sole director to the shareholders and the auditor's report must be filed with the Belgian National Bank within 1 month after the approval of the annual accounts by the annual shareholders' meeting and in no event later than 7 months after the closing of the financial year.

 Belgian branch office of a foreign company